fuaberu/ecommerce-website/README.md

 # ECommerce website

-ECommerce website is an application design to be an ecommerce website ro sell any product in the web.
+ECommerce website is an application design to be an ecommerce website to sell any product in the web.

 The website can be accessed through [this link](https://my-ecommerce-3ce47.web.app/).